 Lightweight means that the Honda feels quick and light on its feet as soon as you twist the wrist.
 The engine feels peppy and has a lot of grunt throughout the rev range.
 It’s the happiest between low- and mid-revs but doesn’t mind being revved hard.
 Also, it’s quite a free-revving motor – though it does send out vibrations to the bars above 8,000rpm.

 The acceleration here is strong, and I even managed to max it to 161km/h on the speedo.
 The gearshifts are also super smooth, and the short ratios ensure that the bike feels eager all the time.
-The clutch action is super light because it’s a hydraulic unit, but there’s no slipper clutch.
+The clutch action is super light, but there’s no slipper clutch.
 Personally, I felt the drivetrain of the Honda to be the liveliest and most flexible of the trio while riding in the city.

 In terms of engine performance, the BMW G 310 R is more or less similar to the Honda.
 However, its engine has a character of its own.
 The 313cc motor feels gruff when idle, but once you’re on the move, it’s buttery smooth.

 Like the Honda, it’s got great low- and mid-range, but unlike the Honda, it feels punchy even in the final quarter of the rev range.
 It’s not as free-revving though.
 That said, I was pleasantly surprised to find that this engine feels much livelier in the BMW than it does in the TVS Apache RR 310.
 Also, it’s smoother in its application in the BMW.

 Of course, the tank starts buzzing at high rpm, but the handlebar vibrations remain very well contained.
 Despite the lowest power to weight ratio here, it never feels underpowered or lazy.
 Even the indicated top speed exceeds the 150km/h marker.
 The gearshifts are sleek, and the clutch is light, making the BMW an effortless bike to ride in traffic.